Making a successful outbound call is a lot like playing chess.

 6. Be natural

-Coaching and training your agents is the key to closing sales effectively.
+Coaching and training your agents is the key to closing outbound sales effectively.
 Train your agents to speak slowly and clearly as the nervousness often makes even unscripted speeches sound unnatural and forced.

 7. Get past the gate-keeper